rcl-ssl/docs/autorenew/configure.md

 ## Register an AAD Application

 An Azure Active Directory (AAD) application must be registered to obtain permission to access a user's Azure resources (App Service, DNS Zone, Key Vault).
-Please refer to the following link for instruction:
+Please refer to the following link for instruction on how to register the AAD application:

 - [Registering an AAD Application](../authorization/aad-application)